-38 Source: Data of the Bank of Slovenia, NLB's calculation.
+&lt;sup>41 Source: Data of the Bank of Slovenia, NLB's calculation.

-EUR 181.7 million and EUR 46.8 million, respectively, and segment assets were EUR 3.8 billion and EUR 3.7 billion, respectively.
+EUR 247.3 million and EUR 181.7 million, respectively, and segment assets were EUR 4.8 billion and EUR 3.8 billion, respectively.

 NLB provides a range of banking products and services to its retail customers in Slovenia, offering current accounts and other deposit accounts (including savings accounts), together with related debit cards and credit cards for access to domestic and international automated teller machines ("ATM") networks, overdraft facilities, mortgage and housing loans, personal loans, payment services and foreign exchange services.
 The NLB Group also provides other retail financial services in Slovenia, including asset management, life and non-life insurance and leasing financing.
 Particular attention is being given to offering simple and easy ways to access banking products and services available 24/7.